numpy/numpy/doc/source/user/absolute_beginners.rst

   import numpy as np

 We shorten the imported name to ``np`` for better readability of code using NumPy.
-This is a widely adopted convention that you should follow too, so that anyone working with your code can easily understand it.
+This is a widely adopted convention that you should follow so that anyone working with your code can easily understand it.

 Reading the example code